 MLB spring training takes place in two places in the United States.
 The East Coast based teams play in central and southern Florida in the Grapefruit League.
 Game locations stretch from Fort Lauderdale to Orlando and Tampa.
 All the teams from the West and Midwest head for equally sunny Arizona.
 The aptly-named Cactus League is concentrated in the greater Phoenix area.

-Spring training runs for about a month, usually most of the month of March.
-In 2020, Cactus League games were scheduled from February 21 until March 24 in Arizona (of course, the season was ultimately cut short in 2020).
+Spring training baseball runs for about a month, usually most of the month of March.
+In 2023, Cactus League games are scheduled from February 24 until March 28 in Arizona.
 In Phoenix, a total of 15 teams play in 10 different stadiums across the region.

 The reason many fans love going to spring training is to have the chance to see their favorite players in a more relaxed and intimate atmosphere.
-And for anyone who lives in a cold weather location looking to to escape the winter doldrums back home, any excuse to travel to Arizona or Florida is a good one!
+And for anyone who lives in a cold weather location looking to to escape the winter doldrums back home in a warmer locale, any excuse to travel to Arizona or Florida is a good one!

-Tips for Cactus League Spring Training in Arizona for Families
+Tips for Travel to Cactus League Spring Training in Arizona

 Whether you are a baseball super-fan or just someone looking for a family-friendly vacation in warmer weather, I can highly recommend the Cactus League.
 My husband and I traveled to Arizona for spring training many years before we had children, but were so thrilled finally to take kids along.